Math Software Online: MathScore.com

 #ProblemCorrect AnswerYour Answer

-1Peter has 21/3 cups of flour and 13/4 cups of sugar.
-How many more cups of flour than sugar does he have?
+2Jose has 1/2 kilogram of beets and 3/8 kilogram of tomatoes.
+How many more kilograms of beets than tomatoes does he have?

 Solution